-Eighteenth Century British Prime Minister No.9
+Eighteenth Century British Prime Minister No.10

-William Pitt the Elder, 1st Earl of Chatham
+- William Pitt the Elder, 1st Earl of Chatham

-Political faction: Whig
+- Political faction: Whig

-Predecessor: Marquess of Rockingham
+- Predecessor: Marquess of Rockingham

 ‘PM on the Pan’ Take Aways

-- Ninth British Prime Minister: He was hailed by the public as the ‘Great Commoner’ who opposed corruption.
+- Tenth British Prime Minister: He was hailed by the public as the ‘Great Commoner’ who opposed corruption.
 That took him a long way, but upon accepting the top post in 1766 he accepted a peerage, became Lord Chatham, and lost much of the gloss.

 - Pitt first, Prime Minister second: Pitt was a force to be reckoned with in British politics, but mostly in opposition.
 Remember the Pitt-Newcastle Ministry (1757-1762) when he was leading the government from the Commons.
 He was the great war leader, taking Britain to victory in the Seven Years War (1756-1763).
 Pitt’s time had passed by the time he took office in 1766.
 He was noisy, but eloquent, and others were coming up the ranks.
 He was losing his cache.
 And on top of it all, he was really ill with gout.